-This second One Community event will run from the 23rd - 29th November 2020 with the same overall format as our May 2020 event with one or two additions along the way.
+This third One Community event will run from the 2nd - 8th April 2021 with the same overall format as our previous event with one or two additions along the way.

-Centurion Running One Community is a virtual event which takes place over 7 days, starting at 0001 GMT on Monday 23rd November and ending at midnight GMT on Sunday 29th November 2020.
+Centurion Running One Community is a virtual event which takes place over 7 days, starting at 0001 GMT on Friday 2nd April 2021 and ending at 2359 on Thursday 8th April 2021.
 The event is for everybody, anywhere in the world, of any age.

 You can select any of the target distances you wish from the below, and run that distance in one go, or cumulatively, over the course of the week.

-You may submit results in any format via the page here.
+You may submit results in any format via the results page which will appear in the lead up to the race.
 Enter the time and day on which you started your first run, and then the finish time of your final run.
 If you do the distance in one go, then the start and finish time of that one run.
 The system will then calculate your overall time.

 The results will show in order of cumulative time, and by category.
 Categories include gender and age groups.
 However the primary objective is to complete the challenge you set for yourself and to engage with your friends, family and the Centurion Community by sharing your journey along the way.
 Age Categories are available all the way from Under 5's to Vet 90 (aside from the 100 mile where categories will be senior and up only)